Check Your Eligibility

 Financial Support and Resources

-A mesothelioma diagnosis brings not only health challenges but also significant financial burdens.
-In The Mesothelioma Center's exclusive 2025 survey, 28% of cancer patients said they spent more than $20,000 in out-of-pocket costs.
+A mesothelioma diagnosis brings significant financial burdens.
+In 2025, 28% of cancer patients reported spending more than $20,000 in out-of-pocket costs.
+Help is available.

 Legal Compensation